Veterans United Mortgage Overview

 Representatives were easy to reach and the company states that you can call 24 hours a day, seven days a week.
 That’s among the best for reachability, in comparison most lenders we profile stop answering phones at about 8 p.m.

 However, while you can reach Veterans United by phone (or in-person), the company doesn’t offer many digital alternatives.
-There isn’t an email option, live chat option or mobile app.
-You also can’t prequalify online.
+You also can’t complete the prequalification processy online.
 You must call a representative (or arrange to be called by one) to see what rates are available to you.
 If online capability is important to you, an online-based lender like Rocket Mortgage (part of Quicken Loans) might be a better choice.

 That said, the company offers VA, USDA, FHA and conventional loans.
 For a non-bank mortgage lender, this is an impressive array of offerings.
-Better Mortgage, a non-bank lending startup, offers no government-backed loan options, the same as Lenda, another startup lender that only offers conventional home loans.
+Better Mortgage, a non-bank lending startup, offers no government-backed loan options, for example.